mattilalab/petrov-et-al-2018/README.md

 ## TFBS: transcription factor binding sequences

-Scripts are divided into two folders:
+Scripts are divided into two folders (check each sub-folder for detailed instructions):

 ### tfKnown